Hov1: Awards

-HOV1 has received several awards during its career.
+Hov1 has received several awards during its career.
 The group received three Rockbjörnen awards in 2018, as well as in 2019.
 The awards were, for instance, "Live-group of the year", "Best fans of the year" and "Concert of the year".
 The group also received three awards in the "P3 Guld gala" in 2019; "Group of the year", "Guldmicken" and "Best song of the year", the latter with the song "Hon dansar vidare i livet".

 Members

 Dante Lindhe

-Dante Sebastian Lindhe is born on 10 January 1996 in Gothenburg.
+Dante Sebastian Lindhe was born on 10 January 1996 in Stockholm.
 He is a Swedish musician and model.
-His family moved to Stockholm when he was 3 years old.
 Besides membership in Hov1, Lindhe collaborated with Yasin on the 2020 track "Canada Goose".
 Since 2019, Lindhe has modelled for Select Model Stockholm.

 Ludwig Kronstrand

-He is born on 29 June 1997.
+He was born on 29 June 1997.
 He previously dated singer Zara Larsson, a high school friend.
 She wrote the song "Never Forget You" about him.
 The two parted when Larsson moved to the States in 2014.

 Axel Liljefors Jansson

-He is born on 29 August 1997.
+He was born on 29 August 1997.
 He uses the name "Jiggy" in the band.
 He is the band's producer.

 Noel Flike

-Rapper Noel Flike is born on 13 May 1997 in Stockholm.
+Rapper Noel Flike was born on 13 May 1997 in Stockholm.
 Besides his membership in Hov1, he has worked with singer Zara Larsson on her podcast in 2015 and 2016.